vipul2802/o365hq.com/content/blog/How to Get a Free Microsoft 365 for Your Nonprofit Org. Step by Step Guide.md

 +++
 title = "How to Get a Free Microsoft 365 for Your Nonprofit Org.
-Step by Step Guide." description = "Available today, we are providing up to 10 donated seats and discounted pricing at $5 per user/month for additional users of our integrated cloud solution Microsoft 365 Business that brings together the best-in-class productivity of Office 365 (including Office desktop applications), Windows Professional, and advanced security and device management capabilities to help nonprofits securely run and grow their organizations." date = "2020-07-07"
+Step by Step Guide." description = "Available today, we are providing up to 10 donated seats and discounted pricing at $5 per user/month for additional users of our integrated cloud solution Microsoft 365 Business that brings together the best-in-class productivity of Microsoft 365 (including Office desktop applications), Windows Professional, and advanced security and device management capabilities to help nonprofits securely run and grow their organizations." date = "2020-07-07"

 [taxonomies]